 Our AmeriCorps members promote economic opportunity through service in emergency shelters, employment search and job-readiness assistance, homeless outreach and support, and low-income senior housing.
 As a member of the Ministry of Caring AmeriCorps team, you will serve directly alongside Ministry of Caring clients and residents to bring positive change to our most vulnerable neighbors.

-The AmeriCorps program is seeking fall Interns for our Rapid Re-Housing program.
-Any applicant should be a highly dependable individual who is interested in helping clients secure safe, affordable housing, a first step toward stability and thriving.
+The AmeriCorps program is seeking an Intern for our Rapid Re-Housing program.
+Any applicant should be highly dependable and interested in helping clients secure safe, affordable housing; a first step toward stability and thriving.
 Ideally, the Intern will be a student in Human Services who is interested in nonprofit careers.
-Good communication and computer skills are required; driver’s license and personal transportation are pluses.
+Professionalism, good communication, and computer skills are required.
+Driver’s license and personal transportation are a plus.
 There is NO stipend associated with this position.
-Upon successful completion of 300 or 450 service hours, the member will be eligible for a Segal Education Award of $1,230.69 – $1,538.36.
-The schedule will be set by the Rapid Re-Housing Program Director.
-Hours are flexible, but they must be accomplished during the day on weekdays.
+However, upon successful completion of 300 or 450 service hours, there is eligibility to receive a Segal Education Award of $1,289.95 – $1,612.43.
+The position is located in Wilmington, DE and the schedule will be set by the Rapid Re-Housing Program Director.
+Hours are flexible, but must be completed during the day Monday through Friday.

 The Ministry of Caring AmeriCorps program is made possible through a generous grant from Serve Delaware.

-If you have questions about the program, please contact Matty Johnson at 302-516-1074 or firstname.lastname@example.org.
+If you have questions about the program, please contact Cher Chandler at 302-516-1072 or firstname.lastname@example.org.

 Opportunities to serve your community are open now!
 Apply HERE.